Mrs. Chatterjee vs Norway: Plot

 The film follows Debika, a Bengali Hindu immigrant who lives in Stavanger with her husband Aniruddha, son Shubh and five month old daughter Suchi.
-Two Norwegian Child Welfare Services employees visit them regularly on being reported by the Chatterjees' Norwegian neighbour before separating Shubh and Suchi from Debika during the last visit.
-This decision is based on a culture clash caused by misinterpretation of Debika's expressions of traditional Indian maternal affection (like making the children co-sleep with their parents and a mother feeding her child with her own hands), seen as child abuse by the Norwegian agents.
+Two Norwegian Child Welfare Services "Velferd" employees visit them regularly on being reported by the Chatterjees' Norwegian neighbour before separating Shubh and Suchi from Debika during the last visit.
+This decision is based on a culture clash caused by an alleged misinterpretation of Debika's behaviours.

 The Chatterjees are told that they are unfit to hold custody of their children, so Debika decides to win back custody of her children.
 However, the Chatterjees lose the case due to prevailing Orientalist, cultural imperialist and racist mindset of the Norwegian jury.
 Debika is branded as mentally unstable and unfit to parent the children.
 At the Norwegian child shelter, Debika fears the children would be subjected to brainwashing in order to make them forget their Indian identity so that they can be easily integrated into the Norwegian society.
 Soon Debika learns that the child welfare service is supposed to be a scam to extort from immigrants.

 In a second hearing, a former Norwegian child welfare employee corroborates as a witnesses systemic biases against immigrants.
 Even though, her case is dismissed.
 Next, she learns of the children's foster location and takes them away to Sweden but is soon caught at the border.
 Debika is extradited back to Norway, facing charges that further complicate her case.
 Aniruddha, under pressure from the system blames Debika and divorces her, prioritizing his citizenship.

 Debika relocates to India, where she enlists the help of lawyer Vasudha Kamat, her brother-in-law, and Abhijeet, a judge.
 She sues the Norwegian government through diplomatic channels, highlighting human rights violations.
 The case gains media attention, drawing support from Indian authorities and exposing flaws in Norway's handling of her children's welfare.
 Norwegian agents then attempt to botch the return of Debika's children, ensuring that even if the children leave Norway, they cannot be in Debika's care.
 In a high-stakes final court hearing, Debika testifies her strength as a mother and the cultural misunderstandings that led to the separation.
 The court rules in her favor, pressuring Norway to return the children.
 Debika reunites with Shubh and Suchi and live with her parents, once again united as family.